slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On finding your path

+*'Everyone tells you what to do and what’s good for you.
+They don’t want you to find your own answers.
+They want you to believe theirs.' -- Dan Millman*

+*'The obstacle is the way.' -- Marcus Aurelius*

 Cancel your pity party, no one is coming to save you.
 Pull yourself together and take total ownership for everything in your life.
 The path will be revealed as you start walking.

-> *'Everyone tells you what to do and what’s good for you.
-They don’t want you to find your own answers.
-They want you to believe theirs.' -- Dan Millman*

 > *'Get yourself into a state of calmness, and then ferocity will take care of itself.' -- Stewart Copeland*